-Risk Attitude
+Risk attitude

 Based on the previous associations between absolute luminance level, mood and risk attitude, we hypothesized that exposure to more sunlight would lead to less risk taking.
-It is now well established that lower mood, or affect, is associated with increased sexual (Wilson et al. 2010; Khan et al. 2009) and health risk taking (Deykin et al. 1987).
-While less is known about changes in financial risk taking and mood, we know that positive mood states have been associated with more conservative behavior in risky tasks involving financial rewards (Isen & Geva 1987; Isen et al. 1988; Isen & Patrick 1983).
-There is market evidence that even professional traders change their investment strategies (increase short selling) on more cloudy days (Watson & Funck 2012).
+It is now well established that lower mood, or affect, is associated with increased sexual [18,19] and health risk taking [20].
+While less is known about changes in financial risk taking and mood, we know that positive mood states have been associated with more conservative behavior in risky tasks involving financial rewards [21-23].
+There is market evidence that even professional traders change their investment strategies (increase short selling) on more cloudy days [12].